nbtk/tsubame/README.md

 # Overview

 This is a traceroute module written in Python.
 The module sends speculative probe packets and gets the results immediately.
-Currently, the module supports only IPv4 ICMP Echo Requests as probe packets.
+Currently, it supports only IPv4 ICMP Echo Requests as probe packets.

 # Installation